 Pasgama Rajamaha Viharaya and Natha Devalaya in Hewawissa (හේවාවිස්ස පස්ගම රජමහා විහාරය හා නාථ දේවාලය)

-RATE THIS LOCATION :1 Star2 Stars3 Stars4 Stars5 Stars (6 votes, average: 2.83 out of 5)
+RATE THIS LOCATION :1 Star2 Stars3 Stars4 Stars5 Stars (7 votes, average: 3.14 out of 5)

 Loading...

-Although Mahayana Buddhism was in existence within Sri Lanka, Mahayana bodhisattva was not incorporated to the popular Buddhist culture until late medieval Gampola era (A.D.
+Although Mahayana Buddhism was in existence within Sri Lanka, Mahayana bodhisattva was not incorporated into the popular Buddhist culture until the late medieval Gampola era (A.D.
 1341-1415).
 This resulted in the transformation of Avalokitesvara’s identity.
 Thereafter, Avalokitesvara was known in Sri Lanka almost exclusively as Natha, a shortened form of one of his best-known epithets, Lokesvara Natha.
 Though the bodhisattva’s original identity was soon forgotten, Natha eventually became a powerful national deity of political legitimation in the up-country Kandyan capital during the ensuing centuries.

 King Gajabahu I (112-134) of Anuradhapura kingdom is believed to be the benefactor who built the temple and donated land for its maintenance.

 Pasgama Natha Devalaya lies just next to the temple.
-It has been built by king Wickramabahu III (1357-1374) of Gampola kingdom.
-King Kirthi Sri Rajasinghe (1747 – 1781) has donated 3 pela to the Devale (Lawrie, 1898).
+It was built by King Wickramabahu III (1357-1374) of Gampola kingdom.
+King Kirthi Sri Rajasinghe (1747 – 1781) donated 3 pela to the Devale (Lawrie, 1898).

 The Raja Maha Viharaya was in ruins during the time of King Rajasinghe II (1635 – 1687) according to writings in ancient Talipot leaves and many items from the Viharaya were handed over to the Natha Devalaya by the King.
-During King Veera Parakrama Narendrasinghe (1707 – 1739), the devalaya was improved while King Keerthi Sri Rajasinghe (1747 – 1781) had made improvements to the viharaya.
+During King Veera Parakrama Narendrasinghe (1707 – 1739), the devalaya was improved while King Keerthi Sri Rajasinghe (1747 – 1781) made improvements to the viharaya.

 Earlier the viharaya and devalaya conducted two separate peraheras.
-However, during the time of King Keerthi Sri Rajasinghe, they were combined as one and continue as such upto the present time.
+However, during the time of King Keerthi Sri Rajasinghe, they were combined as one and continue as such up to the present time.
 This perahera is conducted yearly after the Sri Dalada Maligawa Perahera in Kandy.

 References